-I visited the eighteen trees and sat and drank some unclean Dragonwell in the café there, feeling nostalgic after a long day strolling by the willows that surround West Lake and later admiring the tea fields in the hills.
+I visited the eighteen trees and sat and drank some unclean Dragonwell in the café there, feeling nostalgic after a long day strolling by the willows that surround West Lake and later admiring the tea fields there.
 I asked several locals about organics and was met with quizzical looks.
-One café owner said that "Yes" her tea is organic, "We only spray pesticides in the spring and now it's autumn!"
-The eighteen old bushes themselves were definitely clean, though, and worth admiring.

-Many of the locals I passed said that they weren't the original trees, and had been transplanted there more recently to invite tourists.
-It was hard to tell if there was any truth in this, as most of them wanted me to sit in their café and buy their tea rather than traveling to the old bushes further down the road.
+One café owner said that "yes" her tea was organic, "We only spray pesticides in the spring and now it's autumn!"
+The old eighteen bushes themselves were definitely clean, though, and worth admiring.
+Many of the locals I passed said that the trees weren't the original ones, and had been transplanted there more recently to invite tourists.
+It was hard to tell if there was any truth in this, as most of them wanted me to sit in their café and buy their tea rather than travel to the old bushes further down the road.